 - Adaptations of Númenor

 - Legacy and posterity in Middle-earth

 The seminar will be free for all attendees (both online and in-person).
 You can sign up to attend the seminar here.

 The schedule below consists of in-person and online presentations.
-You can read the paper abstracts here.

 The papers will be recorded and uploaded onto the Tolkien Society YouTube channel after the event.

 |11:30||12:30||6:30||Putri Prihatini||Sea Goddess Worship and the Power of the King: Parallel between Aldarion, Uinen, Mataram Sultanate, and Javanese “Queen of the Southern Sea”|